 Promise: you can be free to express yourself

 Matchbook: FiveStone client, Matchbook Learning goes into the bottom 5% of schools in the country and turns them around.
-These schools are in some of the most economically depressed zip codes in the nation and the dominant narrative tells the community that the their school isn’t great, it won’t help your kids, and there are no opportunities in this community for the next generation.
+These schools are in some of the most economically depressed zip codes in the nation and the dominant narrative tells the community that their school isn’t great, it won’t help your kids, and there are no opportunities in this community for the next generation.

 We created new counter narrative that allowed the parents and students to dream and to imagine a new future.
 We told stories of hope and success for the students.